HarryCourt/HorrorProject/README.md

 # HorrorProject
-A game I made in 24 hours.
-Now open source!
+A game I made in 24 hours, just to get myself back into Unity.

-Note: Yes, this code is all over the place.
-Blame sleep deprived me for that one.
-Some scripts have little to no comments, or have been EXTREMELY hardcoded for specific scenarios.
+A large majority of the code is terrible and poorly commented.
+Some situations have even been hard-coded, just because it was quicker to do it that way.

 Made in Unity 2019.4.12f1